ryniewiczg/Data-Analyst-portfolio/README.md

 ### 1. Python Fundamentals — Google Colab Sandbox

 This repository contains **introductory Python materials** created as hands-on notebooks in **Google Colab**.
-It complements earlier work with **SQL and BigQuery**, introducing Python as a tool for data analysis, automation, and further data processing.
+It builds a solid foundation in Python programming and introduces core data structures, preparing for further work in data analysis, automation, and data processing.
+The materials complement earlier work with **SQL** and **BigQuery**, showing Python as a natural next step in working with data.

 Covered topics include:
 - Python scripts and basic syntax